AlibabaCloudDocs/slb/intl.en-US/Pricing/Pay-As-You-Go.md

 # Pay-As-You-Go {#concept_dph_vfs_wdb .concept}

-SLB is billed based on traffic usage.
+SLB instances are billed based on your actual traffic usage.

 ## Billing items {#section_e22_ggs_wdb .section}

-The cost of an SLB instance is the sum of the following billing items.
-The billing items vary by the network type and instance type as shown in the following table.
+The following table details the items that are billed.
+Billing items vary by network type and instance type, as shown in the following table.

-**Note:** “-” means that the corresponding item is not billed and “✔” means that the corresponding item is billed.
+**Note:** “-” means that the corresponding item is not billed, and “✔” means that the corresponding item is billed.

 |Network type|Instance type|Instance fee|Traffic fee|Specification fee|
 |:-----------|:------------|:-----------|:----------|:----------------|